Biswanathdas1996/app-dashboard/replit.md

 - **404 Page**: Error handling for unknown routes

 ### Storage Strategy
-Uses file-based JSON storage (`data/apps.json`) for all data persistence.
-The storage layer is abstracted through an interface and completely independent of any database system.
+Uses PostgreSQL database with Drizzle ORM for all data persistence.
+The storage layer is abstracted through an interface (IStorage) with a DatabaseStorage implementation that provides full CRUD operations for all entities.

 ## Data Flow